Alabama Electrical Shock Injuries

 Medscape indicates that electric injury accounts for some 1,000 deaths each year in the United States.
 Since the inception of electricity in 1849, electrical use has been society’s most potentially dangerous commodity.
 As the use of electricity increased, so did injuries.

 Should you or a loved one suffer a burn from an electrical shock or death by electrocution, please ensure you receive adequate medical treatment.
-Once you have done so, please call Hollis, Wright, Clay and Vail, P.C. at 205-324-3600 or 1-844-LAW-TALK for a free review of your claim.
+Once you have done so, please call Hollis, Wright & Clay, P.C. at 205-324-3600 or 1-844-LAW-TALK for a free review of your claim.
 Our caring, experienced attorneys are ready to help.